ClickHouse/ClickHouse/docs/en/query_language/alter.md

 * `ALTER DROP INDEX name` - Removes index description from tables metadata and deletes index files from disk.

-These commands are lightweight in sense that they only change metadata or remove files.
+These commands are lightweight in a sense that they only change metadata or remove files.
-Also they are replicated (syncing indices metadata through ZooKeeper).
+Also, they are replicated (syncing indices metadata through ZooKeeper).

 ### Manipulations With Partitions and Parts